© Crown copyright 2018

 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

 The Badsey Brook catchment runs from the Cotswold hills through the communities of Broadway, Childswickham, Murcot, Wickhamford, Badsey and Aldington to the River Avon.
 It consists of both the Badsey and Bunches Brook and other minor tributaries.

 The Badsey Brook flood risk management scheme will reduce flood risk for approximately 290 properties along the Badsey and Bunches Brook in Broadway, Childswickham and Murcot.
 The area suffered from extensive flooding in 2007 and 2012, with roads and properties affected.
 Following the 2007 floods, the Environment Agency began drawing up plans to reduce the risk of flooding in the Badsey Brook catchment.

 Scheme detail and timescales

 The scheme will include the construction of a flood storage area which will be able to hold up to 135,000 cubic metres of water upstream of Cheltenham Road in Broadway.
 Earth embankments and a control structure will also be constructed to limit the amount of water flowing down the brook during periods of high rainfall.

 Construction work on the scheme is due to be complete by the end of Spring 2018.

-Worcester Archaeology and the Environment Agency also held an open day for the public.
-It was a chance to share archaeological finds with the local community, some dating back more than 7,000 years.
+Worcester Archaeology and the Environment Agency also held an open day for the public in October 2016.
+It was a chance to share archaeological finds at the site with the local community, some dating back more than 7,000 years.

 The English Severn and Wye Regional Flood and Coastal Committee (RFCC) has contributed funding towards the £4 million Badsey Brook flood scheme.
 At the January 2015 RFCC meeting funding was confirmed which allowed the purchase of land for the proposed flood storage area.